-Title V HSI Solo Grant - increase number, success and retention of Hispanic and other specific populations.
-Activities include College Success Program–Learning Communities, Fast-track (8-week) classes, Faculty Leads, College Success Counselor, Success Center, STEM Center, Success Workshops, new electronic Early Alert system, and faculty development.
+Title V HSI Solo Grant - increase number, success and retention of Hispanic and other specific populations; activities include College Success Program–Learning Communities, Fast-track (eight-week) classes, Faculty Leads, College Success counselor, Success Center, STEM Center, Success workshops, new electronic Early Alert system, and faculty development.
 Visit the College Success and Learning Communities websites.

 Basic Skills Initiative Categorical Funds - increase retention and enhance student success for basic skills and ESL students, and supports new College Success Program initiatives.

 CCRAA HSI STEM Solo Grant - increase number and success of Hispanic and other underrepresented students in STEM (science, technology, engineering and math) majors.
 Goals of Citrus Connect! include developing effective outreach to K-12 to promote early readiness and clarify expectations for STEM pathway academic requirements, establishing STEM academic and student services support on campus, and work with partner universities to increase transfer.
 Visit the STEM website for activities.